Ecotrust/growth-yield-batch/README.md

 # growth-yield-batch

-### An automated batch process to predict of "growth and yield" for forest vegetation plots
+### An automated batch process to prediction of growth and yield for forest vegetation plots

 Major goals include: